Dylan-J-Morris/covid19-forecasting-aus/README.md

 ```
 python model/EpyReff/run_estimator.py $DATADATE
 ```
-2. Run the stan model to link parameters with the EpyReff estimates.
+1. Run the stan model to link mobility indices, survey results and vaccination data with the EpyReff estimates.
 ```
 python model/fitting_and_forecasting/generate_posterior.py $DATADATE
 ```
-3. Uses the posterior sample to generate $R_L$ forecasts.
+3. Uses the posterior sample to forecast TP forecasts.
 ```
 python model/fitting_and_forecasting/forecast_TP.py $DATADATE
 ```
-4. Now we loop over each state and simulate forward.
+4. Using the forecasted TP from 3. we loop over each state and simulate the branching process.
+The model uses the `start_date` specified in `params.py` as the starting date for the simulations.
+Note that the naming convention from previous iterations of the code mean that `start_date` may also refer to `2020-03-01` which is the first date in the fitting.
 ```
 states=("NSW" "VIC" "SA" "QLD" "TAS" "WA" "ACT" "NT")
 for STATE in "${states[@]}"